OctopusDeployLabs/SpaceCloner/docs/HowItWorks.md

 - Clone steps not found in the destination process
 - Leave existing steps as is
 - The source process is the source of truth for step order.
 It will ensure the destination deployment process order matches.
 It will then add additional steps found in the deployment process not found in the source to the end of the deployment process.

+### Override Default Process Cloning Behavior

+A new parameter has been added to the process cloner, `ProcessCloningOption`.
+That allows you to overwrite the default behavior.
+The options are `KeepAdditionalDestinationSteps` or `SourceOnly`.
+The default is `KeepAdditionalDestinationSteps`.
+Setting this parameter to `SourceOnly` will result in any steps in the destination not on the source to be removed.

 ## Targets and Workers